 Which is the best waterproof kitchen thermometer?

-If you’re looking to spend more than fifty dollars on a thermometer, I recommend Taylor’s Precision dual temperature thermometer.
-Complete with a long stem, easy-to-read monitor, infrared capabilities, and sleek storage case, this thermometer does it all.
+If you want to spend more than fifty dollars on a thermometer, I recommend Taylor’s Precision dual temperature thermometer.
+Complete with a long stem, easy-to-read monitor, infrared capabilities, and a sleek storage case, this thermometer does it all.
 While you’re paying more than others on the list, with this, you know you are getting high-quality materials, durability, longevity, and accuracy.